bliutwo/pomodoro/README.md

 According to the other scripts I've written, `custom_pomodoro.py` and `timedpomodoro.py`, I'm actually creating a timer on top of the existing `Pomodoro()` class.
 I'll probably need to do the same thing in `interact.py`.

+I need to implement logic for breaks and longbreaks in `interact.py`.

+- [x] Implement logic for breaks and longbreaks in `interact.py`.

 #### History